MANOJREDDY22KAKI/text-summarization/README.md

 By following these steps, you should be able to resolve the "module not found" error and work with the Flask framework and related modules in VS Code.

+TO RUN THIS PROJECT:
+go to cmd and navigate to project folder and
+         python app.py